 This year's Young Engineer of the year competition will ask students to build, programme and test, real-life robots using Lego technology.
 The project concludes with the final tournament in June 2017.
 Participants are currently building their robots ahead of a master class.

-Presentations are given to all 24 participating secondary schools, detailing both previous YEOTY competitions and this year's Lego project.
-Schools are matched with sponsors and asked to select teams.
+Presentations are given to all 24 participating secondary schools, detailing previous YEOTY competitions and this year's Lego project.
+Schools are matched with sponsors and select their teams.

 All schools attend launch days at Newcastle-under-Lyme College, where the students and sponsors are introduced to the League Robots and the First Lego League challenge.
 After an engaging demonstration, students spend the remainder of the session starting to build the Animal Allies Lego kits.